ClementTsang/bottom/docs/config.md

 - Cursor colour (`cursor_color="#ffffff"`).
 - Current selected scroll entry colour (`scroll_entry_text_color="#282828"`, `scroll_entry_bg_color="#458588"`).

 Note some colours may not be compatible with the terminal you are using.
+For example, macOS's default Terminal does not play nice with many colours.

 ## Default config locations